hyperstown/pure-snow.js/README.md

 pure-snow.js was created for those who don't want to install any additional libraries and want to easily change parameters. \
 If you only need the effect I can also recommend downloading compiled version of [alphardex's](https://codepen.io/alphardex/details/dyPorwJ) work.
-It should be render a slightly faster.
+It should be render slightly faster.